changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-develop-java-topology.md

   public void nextTuple() {
   //Sleep for a bit
     Utils.sleep(100);
-    //The sentences that will be randomly emitted String[] sentences = new String[]{ "the cow jumped over the moon", "an apple a day keeps the doctor away", "four score and seven years ago", "snow white and the seven dwarfs", "i am at two with nature" };
+    //The sentences that are randomly emitted
+    String[] sentences = new String[]{ "the cow jumped over the moon", "an apple a day keeps the doctor away", "four score and seven years ago", "snow white and the seven dwarfs", "i am at two with nature" };
     //Randomly pick a sentence